Hair Loss Caused by Stress

 Stress-related hair loss is typically associated with three major hair loss classifications:

 Alopecia Areata is an autoimmune disease during which the immune system starts to attack the hair follicles, leading to increased hair loss.
-Alopecia areata is often triggered by stress, and leads to unpredictable hair loss in cirucular, non-scarring patches along the scalp.
-Alopecia areata affects patients from adolescence well into adulthood, and typically is indicated through two very small patches of hair loss, typically about the size of a quarter.
-It can be triggered by a variety of factors, including genetic predisposition and stress, and sometimes progresses to complete hair loss on the head.
-The hair may go through phases of regrowth and hair loss over an extended period of time.
+Alopecia areata is often triggered by stress and leads to unpredictable hair loss in circular, non-scarring patches along the scalp.
+Alopecia areata affects patients from adolescence well into adulthood and typically is indicated through patchy hair loss, with bald patches that are typically about the size of a quarter.
+It can be triggered by various factors, including genetic predisposition and stress, and sometimes progresses to complete hair loss on the head.
+The hair may go through phases of regrowth and hair loss over an extended period.
 In rare cases, alopecia areata can lead to hair loss all over the body, known as alopecia universals.
-When it comes to treating alopecia areata, Dr. Green tailors a treatment plan that combines topical therapies (such as romaine), PRP for hair restoration, and intralesional cortisone treatments.
+When treating alopecia areata, Dr. Green tailors a treatment plan that combines topical therapies (such as romaine), PRP for hair restoration, and intralesional cortisone treatments.

 Alopecia treatment for male patient, 6 months

 Telogen Effluvium is the most common form of stress-related hair loss.
-Telogen Effluvium is defined as a shift of a number of hairs into the telogen phase, which will then lead to a loss in the number of healthy hair growth.
+Telogen Effluvium is defined as a shift of many hairs into the telogen phase, leading to a loss in healthy hair growth.
 During this experience, patients will experience hair loss that is abrupt, diffuse, and temporary.
 After a stressful event or chronic stress (due to a prolonged event such as a global pandemic), hair shedding typically won’t present until a few months after the onset.
-However, after around three months, the telogen phase will release the hairs from the hair follicle, and that’s when patients tend to observe the hair loss.
+However, after around three months, the telogen phase will release the hairs from the hair follicle, and that’s when patients tend to observe hair loss.

-Diffuse hair loss caused by telogen effluvium is often observed by patients as “en-mass” hair shedding, which will lead to an overall sense of hair thinning or hair loss, rather than a widening part or gradual thinning caused by other forms of hair loss or baldness.
+Patients often observe diffuse hair loss caused by telogen effluvium as “en-mass” hair shedding, which will lead to an overall sense of hair thinning or hair loss rather than a widening part or gradual thinning caused by other forms of hair loss or baldness.
 Oftentimes, patients will notice a substantially thinner ponytail, or an increase in the amount of hair in the brush, as an indicator of telogen effluvium.
 The average person with healthy hair follicles will shed between 100-200 hairs per day, but the increase in hair shedding (sometimes leading to more than 50% of hairs shed on the head) is typically a noticeable increase.

-Thankfully, telogen effluvium is a form of temporary hair loss that does not lead to baldness.
-Though the initial hair loss can last for several months, many patients find that their hair volume and hair health is about what it was before the hair shedding began after an extended regrowth phase.
+Thankfully, telogen effluvium is a temporary hair loss that does not lead to baldness.
+Though the initial hair loss can last several months, many patients find that their hair volume and health are about what they were before the hair shedding began after an extended regrowth phase.
 Nevertheless, this natural regrowth can be arduous, as hair typically grows about a half inch in length per month.

-Telogen Effluvium is often caused by stress, but can be caused by other factors, such as medication, illness, or postpartum hormonal shifts after a woman gives birth.
-Additionally, telogen effluvium can expose other subtle hair loss issues, such as female pattern baldness, and can in rare cases lead to further hair thinning or chronic hair loss.
-For this reason, it’s best to treat hair loss due to telogen effluvium when symptoms are visible, in order to restore the health of the hair follicles as they re-stimulate hair growth within the natural hair cycle.
+Telogen Effluvium is often caused by stress but can be caused by other factors, such as medication, illness, or postpartum hormonal shifts after a woman gives birth.
+Additionally, telogen effluvium can expose other subtle hair loss issues, such as female pattern baldness, and can, in rare cases, lead to further hair thinning or chronic hair loss.
+For this reason, it’s best to treat hair loss due to telogen effluvium when symptoms are visible to restore the health of the hair follicles as they re-stimulate hair growth within the natural hair cycle.

 Trichotillomania is a behavioral disorder during which a patient will pull out hairs.
-This hair-pulling disorder can lead to the affected person breaking off, pulling out, or twisting out hairs from the head, eyelashes, or eyebrows, as well as the chin, chest, leg or underarm regions of the body.
-It’s classified as a mental disorder along the spectrum of obsessive compulsive disorder that affects the patient’s daily life and leads to an obvious amount of hair loss.
-Trichotillomania is thought to be caused by a variety of biological, behavioral, and psychological factors, and there is an increased risk of trichotillomania found in patients who have a relative suffering form the condition.
+This hair-pulling disorder can lead to the affected person breaking off, pulling out, or twisting out hairs from the head, eyelashes, or eyebrows, as well as the chin, chest, leg, or underarm regions of the body.
+It’s classified as a mental disorder along the spectrum of obsessive-compulsive disorder that affects the patient’s daily life and leads to an obvious amount of hair loss.
+Trichotillomania is thought to be caused by various biological, behavioral, and psychological factors, and there is an increased risk of trichotillomania found in patients with a relative suffering from the condition.
 It is often linked to other psychiatric conditions, including but not limited to depressive disorders, excoriation, and Tourette’s syndrome.

-Though the majority of people who engage in hair pulling activity as young children tend to stop the habit naturally (akin to sucking one’s thumb), trichotillomania often develops in adolescents and can continue on until adulthood, affecting around 1-2% of the population.
-As the visible symptoms of trichotillomania often resemble that of alopecia areata or telogen effluvium, it’s important that a patient be examined by a psychologist and a veteran dermatologist.
-Dr. Green can help to work with patients recovering from trichotillomania in order to restore healthy hair growth on the scalp.
+Though the majority of people who engage in hair-pulling activity as young children tend to stop the habit naturally (akin to sucking one’s thumb), trichotillomania often develops in adolescents.
+It can continue until adulthood, affecting around 1-2% of the population.
+As the visible symptoms of trichotillomania often resemble that of alopecia areata or telogen effluvium, a patient must be examined by a psychologist and a veteran dermatologist.
+Dr. Green can help to work with patients recovering from trichotillomania to restore healthy hair growth on the scalp.

-There are a variety of types of hair loss, stemming from hereditary causes, chronic stress, medical conditions (like thyroid insufficiency), and stressful events alike.
-The most common cause of hair thinning is that of male and female pattern baldness, commonly referred to as androgenetic alopecia.
-This form of hair loss leads to thinning hair and receding hairlines, due to a lack of new hair growth during the anagen phase of the hair growth cycle.
-Androgenetic alopecia occurs among more than 30 million women and 50 million men in the U.S. alone, but can often be successfully treated through topical treatments, oral medications, or, most impressively, through the use of Platelet-Rich Plasma treatments for hair loss.
+Hair loss is a common condition that affects men and women alike.
+Different types of hair loss may be caused by a combination of underlying factors such as genetics, hormones, nutritional deficiencies, medical conditions like polycystic ovarian syndrome or thyroid issues (hyperthyroidism and hypothyroidism), taking certain medications, and hair styling practices, among others.
+Androgenetic alopecia, referred to as male-pattern baldness in men and female-pattern baldness in women, is one of the most common types of hair loss.
+This form of hair loss leads to thinning hair and receding hairlines due to a lack of new hair growth during the anagen phase of the hair growth cycle.
+Androgenetic alopecia occurs among more than 30 million women and 50 million men in the U.S. alone.
+Still, it can often be successfully treated through topical treatments, oral medications, or, most impressively, through the use of Platelet-Rich Plasma treatments for hair loss.
 Learn more about treatment for androgenetic alopecia here.

-Depending on the hair loss that you are suffering from, your hair often can and will grow back to its former level of healthy locks.
-Often times, patients will even be able to restore their hair through simple measures such as stress management and improved diet.
-Though not every patient is able to prevent further hair loss due to stress, many patients are able to nourish hair follicles and encourage hair regrowth through targeted treatments.
+Depending on the type of hair loss you suffer, your hair often can and will grow back to its former level of healthy locks.
+Most cases of stress-related hair loss are only temporary, although it can take several months for hair shedding to cease.
+Oftentimes, patients will even be able to restore their hair through simple measures such as stress management and an improved diet.
+Though not every patient can prevent further hair loss due to stress, many patients can nourish hair follicles and encourage hair regrowth through targeted treatments.

 How to treat hair loss from stress